tokyosheep/LinkUpdator/readme.md

 after detecting update of image, it alerts under development mode. under production mode, it won't alert just switching preview mode.

+when you switch the active document, it loads placed image list and also inspects update time. if placed image'update time newer than document's time, it alerts and makes saveable the document.

 ### Note
-I tested several times but any case of accident , I can't have resposibility. please carefully use it in case you deal with your precious document.
+I tested several times but any case of accident , I can't have resposibility. please carefully use it in case you deal with your precious document. this is still kind of beta version.

 ![capture](./readmeImg/linkupdator.gif)